fortiengage/sdwan/dualhub-primary-secondary/csv/csv_field_readme.txt

 - HA_Monitoring_Intf: HA monitoring interface, i.e. "port4,port5"
 - HA_HB_Intf: HA heart-beat interface, {port,priority; port,priority}, i.e. "port6,0;port7,0"

-The following three field is used to config a static route for FortiManager to connect to the fortiGates.
+The following three fields is used to config a static route for FortiManager to connect to the fortiGates.
 - mgmt_intf_name: Management interface name to connect to fortiManager
 - mgmt_dst_fmg_ip_networkmask: used as dst in static route setting
 - mgmt_dst_gateway_ip: use as "gateway" in static route setting